Shari Dunn: Career

 After completing law school, Dunn began her career as an attorney, primarily representing victims of domestic violence for approximately ten years.
 She later worked in Washington, D.C., as the Senior Attorney in the Civil Division, developing training and program services for the National Legal Aid and Defender Association.
 During this time, she engaged in policy and advocacy activities, including educating legislators and their staff on funding for the Legal Services Corporation (LSC) and other issues related to access to funding for Legal Aid Law Firms.
-Shari worked on the reauthorization of the Violence Against Women Act (VAWA) to ensure that legal services providers would continue to receive funding to provide vital services.
-Shari went on to become the Vice President of Power of Attorney, Inc., a subsidiary foundation of Atlantic Philanthropies, managing a multi-million-dollar grant to strengthen civil legal services for nonprofits.
+Dunn worked on the reauthorization of the Violence Against Women Act (VAWA) to ensure that legal services providers would continue to receive funding to provide vital services.
+Dunn went on to become the vice president of Power of Attorney, Inc., a subsidiary foundation of Atlantic Philanthropies, managing a multi-million-dollar grant to strengthen civil legal services for nonprofits.

 In the mid-2000s, Dunn's career shifted direction after she appeared as a guest on The Oprah Winfrey Show and won $125,000 on the game show Who Wants to Be a Millionaire, experiences that prompted her to transition into a media-focused career.

 Dunn began working in broadcast journalism, initially freelancing for Court TV and then reporting for an NBC affiliate in Tyler, Texas.
 She went on to spend a decade as a television news reporter working freelance in Los Angeles and as an anchor and reporter in Texas, and her hometown of Milwaukee.
 In 2009, Dunn became the morning news anchor at WDJT-TV (CBS 58) in Milwaukee.
 She received multiple awards for her journalism work, including the Associated Press Award for Spot News and the Wisconsin Broadcasters Association Award for Best Morning News Show.